Foolish, Foolish Me The complexity of what we don't know BY: Troy Murphy |June 2016

 “We can know only that we know nothing.
 And that is the highest degree of human wisdom.” ― Leo Tolstoy

 “I am the wisest man alive, for I know one thing, and that is that I know nothing.” ― Plato

 We will never completely rid ourselves of faulty beliefs.
 We are meaning-making machines.
 Meaning creates the order we need to explore.
-We wouldn’t survive in a random and chaotic world.
+We wouldn’t survive in a random and chaotic world if we approached every experience completely detached from the past.
 The power of our mind thrives on meaning, predicting and preparing for the future.
 Without the complexity of thought, the conscious mind would serve no survival purposes.
 Many happenings can be ordered, providing meaningful information to direct us toward complex goals.